Top attacks against M365

 2. Phishing leading to M365 account takeover –>

-Account takeover leading to data theft, leading to the ransom of that data, leading to –>
+Account takeover leading to data theft, the ransom of that data

-Fines, more financial loss and legal costs, reputational damage
+Resulting in: Fines, more financial loss and legal costs & reputational damage

 Likelihood: HIGH